turingschool/front-end-curriculum/lessons/module-2/binary-search-tree.md

 ### Breadth First Search

 This approach moves laterally along tree branches checking each layer before moving deeper down a branch.
-Searching the same tree using this method might look somethign like this:
+Searching the same tree using this method might look something like this:

 First Found: `[10]`
 Second Round: `[5, 12]`